zamazan4ik/awesome-pgo/article/article.md

 Current PGO implementation in the `go` compiler has the following issues/limitations/inconveniences:

 * **Very** limited amount implemented PGO optimizations.
 It's completely okay for now since this PGO implementation is pretty young.
 Although, for you as for an average PGO enjoyer it means that don't get all possible outcomes from enabling PGO.
 You can track already implemented optimizations in [this](https://github.com/golang/go/issues/62463) umbrella issue.
+However, Go dev team invests some money into their PGO implementation, so we can expect improving the sitation with missing PGO-related optimizations in the compiler over time - e.g. in Go 1.22 PGO-based devirtualization was [added](https://tip.golang.org/doc/go1.22#compiler).
 * There is [no](https://github.com/golang/go/issues/64487) easy way to perform weighted merge for PGO profiles.
 It could be important in cases when you have PGO profiles with different importance for your needs - weighted merge solves this problem.
 There are some ways ([click](https://github.com/golang/go/issues/64487#issue-2019987476) and [clack](https://github.com/golang/go/issues/64487#issuecomment-1843692572)) to resolve the issue but with worse UX that it should be in the production-ready PGO tooling.
 * There is [no](https://github.com/golang/go/issues/64394#issuecomment-1830318982) easy way to measure difference between two PGO profiles.
 One of the common cases for it is tracking how different your PGO profiles are for different training workload.
 Based on this knowledge you can decide to build two separate binaries for two different target workloads.
 The only way to achieve it for now is manual implementation or just waiting for the implementation in the upstream - eventually it could implemented (I hope).
 * There is [no](https://github.com/golang/go/issues/62444) built-in option to dump the PGO profile after the program exits or trigger PGO dumping via a signal.
 This scenario is very convenient in cases when you optimize some CLI utilities or one-time jobs.
 Right now, the only way to get this functionality - implement it manually via patching sources.
 In other PGO implementations (like LLVM and GCC) such an option is available - and I can in a simple way optimize all my programs without touching the code.
 * [Limited](https://github.com/golang/go/issues/64489) integration with existing profiling tooling like Linux' `perf`.
 It could be an issue if you already have some existing profiling infrastructure - in this case, you need to spend initial efforts for integrating `pprof`-based PGO implementation from Go (if your profiling infra is already `pprof`-based - you are lucky).
 Not critical at all since it can be easily [fixed](https://github.com/golang/go/issues/64489#issuecomment-1846003368).
 I think eventually it will be fixed in the upstream.
 By the way, all currently supported external profilers for Go's PGO are listed [here](https://github.com/golang/go/wiki/PGO-Tools).
 * Small documentation issues like profile compatibility [guarantees](https://github.com/golang/go/issues/64394).

-Here I collected some links about PGO in Go:
+My 50 cents about PGO in Go.
+I am **very** glad to see current PGO movement in the Go ecosystem.
+We already have a lot software written in Go, many of these applications are running with pretty high loads.
+Actually, almost all modern "cloud-native" stack is written in Go - it will be nice idea to improve all these applications with PGO.
+Yeah, for now you need to use pretty new compiler, current implementation has some flaws, etc. But the situation will quickly change so you can start experimenting with PGO in Go applications right now.

+For those who want to research the PGO question in Go a bit deeper, I collected some links:

 * Original PGO proposal: [link](https://go.googlesource.com/proposal/+/master/design/55022-pgo.md)
 * Go official documentation about PGO: [link](https://go.dev/doc/pgo)